The Apprentice School: Admissions

 Admissions is competitive at the school, although an exact admission rate is not published.
 Applications are accepted on a rolling basis.

 Monthly selection meetings are held at which all qualified applicants are considered for available openings.
 Offers are extended to applicants whom the admissions office determines to be best qualified for the openings available.

 Successful candidates are offered both employment at Newport News Shipbuilding and enrollment at The Apprentice School.
 Each successful candidate will be scheduled for a medical examination, including a substance abuse screening test administered by Newport News Shipbuilding's medical department.
 Employment and enrollment is contingent on the results of the medical examination.
 Candidates to whom an offer is extended will be subject to a United States Government security investigation and must meet eligibility requirements for access to classified information.

 Academics

-All apprentices are required to complete the school's "World Class Shipbuilder Curriculum" and applicable courses in the "Trade Related Education Curriculum".
+All apprentices are required to complete the school's "World Class Shipbuilder Curriculum" (a series of 13 classes covering various topics such as shipbuilding basics) and applicable courses in the "Trade Related Education Curriculum".
 The curriculum gives students the opportunity to earn an associate degree from Thomas Nelson Community College or Tidewater Community College.

 Apprenticeships are offered in 17 skilled trades: